Brawl Stars: Pro Pass

 Players can earn Pro Pass XP in Brawl Stars by participating in Ranked Mode and official events.
 The primary way to gain XP is by winning Ranked Matches.
 Additionally, Rank Promotions provide an XP bonus once per month, helping players to progress faster.
 XP can also be obtained from Ranked Starr Drops, and by participating in official Brawl Stars events.
-Watching E-sports tournaments and participating in "Pick-ems" on the official website, people can earn extra Pro Pass XP.
+By watching esports tournaments and participating in "Pick-ems" on the official website, people can earn extra Pro Pass XP.

 Resources

 Players can upgrade Brawlers' stats using Coins and Power Points.
 Coins are additionally used for buying Brawler-specific upgrades such as Gadgets, Star Powers and Hypercharges.
-Credits are used to unlock Brawlers, XP Doublers (formerly Token Doublers) are used to speed up progress through the Brawl Pass, and Bling is used to buy most cosmetics, which was added on April 2023, replacing Star Points.
+Credits are used to unlock Brawlers, XP Doublers (formerly Token Doublers) are used to speed up progress through the Brawl Pass, and Bling is used to buy most cosmetics, which was added in April 2023, replacing Star Points.

 Gems are used to top off any currency that the player does not have enough of, as well as certain cosmetics exclusively available for gems.
 Gems are available for free, but the main way of obtaining them is through money.
-Winning matches with Brawlers and doing certain challenges progresses their record level, which can unlock Brawler cosmetics and progression items (Power Points, Coins, Titles, and Credits).
+Winning matches with Brawlers and doing certain challenges progresses their Record level, which can unlock Brawler cosmetics and progression items (Power Points, Coins, Titles, and Credits).

 Starr Road

 The Starr Road was introduced as the method of unlocking Brawlers, after the removal of Boxes in December 2022.
-Players can select a Brawler from a selection of up to four from the same rarity (from a choice of either Rare, Super Rare, Epic, Mythic, or Legendary) to initiate the unlocking process.
-Progress is made through Credits, a currency obtained in the Trophy Road, Mastery paths, Starr Drops and Brawl Pass.
+Players can select a Brawler from a selection of up to four from the same rarity (from a choice of either Epic, Mythic, Legendary, or Ultra Legendary) to initiate the unlocking process.
+Progress is made through Credits, a currency obtained in the Trophy Road, shop freebies, daily login rewards, from Starr Drops and Chaos Drops, and from the Brawl Pass.
 Players can switch to a different Brawler they wish to unlock at any time, with the accumulated credits transitioning to the new selection.

 Once a Brawler is unlocked, it becomes a permanent addition to the player's collection.
 The Starr Road then presents a new selection of Brawlers from the next rarity tier to unlock.
 Alternatively, players have the option to acquire Brawlers from the Starr Road using Gems.

 Until 29 February 2024, the Chromatic Shop allowed players to unlock certain Brawlers through Chroma Credits, a currency obtainable through the Brawl Pass and used exclusively for unlocking Brawlers who debuted as part of a Brawl Pass.
 Alternatively, Gems could be used to purchase the Chromatics.

-Cosmetics

-Brawl Stars has a variety of cosmetics.
-Skins change a brawler's model and animations, and may come with pins for in-game communication, player icons (profile pictures) and sprays.
-Some cosmetic items are exclusive or limited edition.
+Rare and Super Rare Brawlers are unlocked through the Trophy Road after reaching certain Trophy counts as opposed to using the Starr Road.

 Brawlers

-As of October 20, 2025, Brawl Stars has 96 brawlers, and 7 classes.
-These classes are Damage Dealers, Marksmen, Tanks, Assassins, Supports, Controllers, and Artillery.
+Brawlers have 7 classes: Damage Dealers, Marksmen, Tanks, Assassins, Supports, Controllers, and Artillery.
+Brawlers also have Rarities, which vary based on a Brawler's concept difficulty: Rare, Super Rare, Epic, Mythic, Legendary, and Ultra Legendary.